 d Federal laws, agency data and system owners are responsible ation is for their applications to insure integrity, availability, and · Security Classification Levels recognizes four basic levels of security classifications that are associated with ity Officer Handbook for more details).
 They can be summarized sensitive information intended strictly for use within your es to specific personnel.
-It is highly critical and demands the CONFIDENTIAL is for less sensitive information intended for use within your organization, yet still requires a high level of security.
-It may be regulated for privacy considerations. (e.g. HIPAA) INTERNAL USE ONLY organization.
+It is highly critical and demands the formation intended for use within your organization, yet still regulated for privacy considerations. (e.g. HIPAA) INTERNAL USE ONLY organization.
 The security itive information intended for use within your out not highly protected.
 UNCLASSIFIED/ PUBL handled in the public doma nation that requires minimal security and can be The undersigned agency represent pplication and data named above and includes the following criteria tative has been ·